CirclesUBI/circles-handbook/README.md

 The process of building credit circles works in 3 steps:

+a.
 First part of the Circle: Merchant Network

 The first step is to onboard the local small and medium merchants in your area unto the system.
 Getting them a wallet is easy, keeping them engaged is the hard part!